One of the most iconic hotels in Canada, Chateau Frontenac is in the heart of Old Quebec, and one of the most photographed hotels in the world.

 One of the several chateau-style hotels built by the Canadian Pacific Railway Company (CPR) in the late 19th century and early 20th century, Chateau Frontenac was the third luxury hotel built by the railway company (Banff Spring Hotel was built in 1888, followed by Chateau Lake Louise in 1890).

 With its steep copper roofs, dormer windows, walls made with Scottish bricks, turrets and spires, and views of the Saint-Lawrence River; Chateau Frontenac’s castle-like façade stole the hearts of all those who gazed upon it.
 Its interior was lush, a colour palette of royal blue and gold, dark woods and intricately carved metal details greeted guests travelling through Canada by train.

 In 1899, Price was asked to make additions to the now popular hotel and the Citadel Wing and Citadel Pavillion were added, blending in with the original structure.
 In 1908, the Mont Carmel Wing was added (it cost 1.5 million dollars) and Chateau Frontenac became the biggest hotel in Canada.
 Over the next twenty years, the number of rooms went from 170 to 658, and the 17th-storey central tower was added.

-Celebrating its 125th anniversary in 2018, Chateau Frontenac has welcomed countless celebrities, foreign dignitaries, and royalty from around the world.
-It was here that American President, Franklin Delano Roosevelt, British Prime Minister, Winston Churchill, and Canadian Prime Minister, William Lyon Mackenzie King, met in 1943 and 1944 to discuss strategies for World War II. [this book lays out their friendship quite well]
+Celebrating its 125th anniversary in 2018, Chateau Frontenac has welcomed countless celebrities, foreign dignitaries and royalty from around the world.
+It was here that American President, Franklin Delano Roosevelt, British Prime Minister, Winston Churchill and Canadian Prime Minister, William Lyon Mackenzie King, met in 1943 and 1944 to discuss strategies for World War II.

 The hotel was featured in the final scene of Alfred Hitcock’s film, I Confess, and has been the backdrop in many novels.